 - d.
-Removal of a bus stop that results in a walk of over 1/4-mile to the nearest bus stop from the former stop. - e.
-Rerouting or route extensions that result in a travel time increase of five minutes or more. - f.
+Removal of a bus stop that results in a walk of over 1/2-mile to the nearest bus stop from the former stop. - e.
+Rerouting or route extensions that result in a walk of over 1/2-mile to the nearest bus stop from the former stop. - f.
 Route elimination. - g.
 Establishment of a new route.